pfwd/cv/README.md

 ### 2016 - Present | Contractor at The E Cancer Global Foundation
 PHP Contractor, programming teacher, Software architect

-Architecting and developing a full rebuild of the e-cancer web platform which includes an API, CMS, public website and e-learning system
+Architecting and developing a full rebuild of the e-cancer web platform which includes an API, CMS, public website and e-learning system.
-Also teaching HTML to marketing and e-learning departments.

 The legacy platform was over 14 years old and running PHP 5.5.
-It was my job to upgrade this to PHP 7.2 on a new AWS infrastructure with a new frontend and API layer
+It was my job to upgrade this monolithic system to PHP 7.2 on a new AWS infrastructure.
+This also included a new frontend and API layer

 During this time I was also building Microsites for the cancer research industry.
 Most of the sites have been built using Concrete5 or Symfony

+I have also held classes that HTML to the marketing and e-learning departments.

 Daily technology used: PHP (Symfony), MYSQL, AWS (SQS, Lambda, EC2), Docker, Linux, JavaScript, CSS and HTML